 We now live and work in a digital age where more and more of our daily habits are moving online, it would be careless for business owners to not take responsibility for their online presence.
 However, this streak of carelessness from those responsible for protecting the business they represent from cyber-attacks has led to a massive amount of businesses experiencing dangerous cyber-attacks.

 A threat to your cyber security can be devasting for your business.
 Hackers can potentially steal money, customer data, and employee private information, which can ruin your business’s reputation, often resulting in immediate or near-future business collapse.
-That’s why it is imperative that the appropriate defences are in place to prevent such an attack.
+That’s why it is imperative that the appropriate defences are in place to prevent and protect such an attack.

 Keep information secure